DPotoyan/Chem324/ch03/note01.md

 - **What equation can genereate such quantum wave functions?** To find out we need to take derivatives with respect to time and space.

-### Turning a Quantum Wave Function into a Quantum Wave Equation
+### From Quantum Wave Function to Quantum Wave Equation

 - **Time Part**: When we take the time derivative of the wave function, we find that the total energy appears as a multiplicative factor.
 This is significant because, in quantum mechanics, total energy is conserved.
 The relationship between energy and the time dependence of the wave function is given by: